pmarathe25/Project-Vyasa/CONTRIBUTING.md

 - Any Sanskrit text must use a special transliteration format that the front-end can ingest and convert into either Devanagari or IAST.
   See the [transliteration](#transliteration-methodology) section for details.

+- The first line of the file should specify the name of the text or section of text in Sanskrit.

 - Sections must be separated by a single blank line.